Series 506.1AR - Security in District Schools

-6.1 Video cameras are placed in schools as a deterrent for misbehavior and to aid investigation of misbehavior.
+6.1 Video cameras are placed in schools as a deterrent for unwanted behavior and to aid investigation of unwanted behavior.
 Students are subject to discipline and referral to law enforcement for incidents of misconduct caught on video.

 6.2 Each school shall conduct the following emergency drills annually:

 6.2.1 Five lockdown drills – three with students and two without students;